padeir0/anu/readme.md

 ### Switch <a name="switch"/>
 ```
-Switch = "switch" (TypeSwitch | ValueSwitch)
+Switch = "switch" Expr ValueCase* Default?
+ValueCase = "case" ExprList "then" Expr
+Default = "default" Expr
 ```

-`switch` expressions are like `if` expressions but they are specialized to constant values.
-There are two kinds of switches, a type switch and a value switch, one operates on values, the other operates on types.
+`switch` expression is like a `if` expression but its specialized to constant values.

 ```
 switch <expr>